-You’ve been weighing your options regarding stick pack packaging solutions.
-Now you have to make a decision: how do you choose the right solution for your brand?
+You’ve been weighing your options regarding stick pack packaging solutions and services.
+Now you have to make a decision: how do you choose the right pack packaging stick pack solution for your brand?
 It all boils down to whether you want to make your own bags or use the finished ones.

-CarePac provides two types of stick pack packaging: flow wrap or form fill stick packs and finished stick bags.
+CarePac provides two types of powder stick pack packaging: flow wrap or form fill stick packs and finished stick bags.
 Not sure which one suits your packaging needs?
-Read on to weigh the advantages and disadvantages of each packaging before a final decision.
+Read on to weigh the advantages and disadvantages of stick packs packaging before a final decision.

 1. Flow Wrap Packaging

-Flow wrap stick packaging is where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
+Flow wrap stick packs are where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
 An excellent example of flow wrapping or form filling stick packs include traditional candy bar wrappers

-Before ordering this packaging solution, be sure you weigh its advantages and disadvantages.
+Before ordering these products, be sure you weigh its advantages and disadvantages.

-Some of the benefits that come with flow wrap include:
+Some of the benefits that come with flow wrap products include: